theneva/jest-process-exit/README.md

 ![](https://thumbs.gfycat.com/HardtofindWhirlwindCoati-size_restricted.gif)

-Both, where the exiting test causes the run to hang
+Both, where the exiting test causes the run to hang (having changed only the name of the passing test file)

 ![](https://thumbs.gfycat.com/BelovedIdleIguana-size_restricted.gif)